Board of Directors

 Jonathan Webster

 Jonathan is a Senior Associate at Edgar, Kiker & Cross, PC, CPAs.
 He joined EKC in August 2013 while still attending Lamar University.
 He graduated with a Bachelor’s Degree in Accounting from Lamar in December 2013 and is currently sitting for the CPA exam.
 He was in restaurant management for a publicly traded company for 7 years prior to going back to school and joining our firm.
 He is hard-working and dedicated to providing quality service.
-Jonathan has been married for 21 years and has four kids.
+Jonathan has been married since 1997 and has four kids.
 He enjoys hunting, fishing, playing the guitar, and spending time with his kids.